aerospike/aerospike-client-go/README.md

 ## API Documentation

 A simple API documentation is available in the [`docs`](docs/README.md) directory.
 The latest up-to-date docs can be found in [![Godoc](https://godoc.org/github.com/aerospike/aerospike-client-go?status.svg)](http://godoc.org/github.com/aerospike/aerospike-client-go).

+<a name="App-Engine"></a>
+## Google App Engine

+To build the library for App Engine, build it with the build tag `app_engine`.
+Aggregation functionality is not available in this build.

+<a name="Reflection"></a>
+## Reflection, and Object API

+To make the library both flexible and fast, we had to integrate the reflection API (methods with `[Get/Put/...]Object` names) tightly in the library.
+In case you wanted to avoid mixing those API in your app inadvertently, you can use the build tag `as_performance` to remove those APIs from the build.

 ## License